manjunathshiva/chat-mcp/README.md

 Only 3 key files: `main.ts`, `client.ts`, `preload.ts`

-The files in src/mcp-file-test are not utilized; they are solely for reference purposes.

 ## Configuration

 Create a `.json` file and paste the following content into it.
 This file can then be provided as the interface configuration for the Chat UI.